shreedharn/fogify/README.md

-Alright we are here to experiment carrierwave gem with S3 bucket
+Alright we are here to experiment gem that work with cloud services.
+Example: Carrierwave

 <br>
 <u> Backlog: </u>
 - Fix routes
 - Fetch album from facebook and display
-- Carrierwave
+- Carrierwave or fog ?
-- CSS template addition

 <br>

 <u> Completed </u>
+Use Omniauth for facebook authentication
+Use Koala integration for facebook integration
+Use Twitter Bootstrap
-- Heroku Initial deployment verified
+<i> Heroku Initial deployment verified     </i>
-- Omniauth facebook callback support added
-- Koala integration with simple unit test of fetching the profile

 <br>